Tuesday, December 30, 2025

 A blessèd slice of heaven,

-If I had not repeatedly placed you second.
+If I had not repeatedly placed you second or less.

 The worst times of my life were when